An invariant of link cobordisms from symplectic Khovanov homology: Maps on symplectic Khovanov homology from smooth cobordisms

 In \cite{cartersaito:mmoves} cobordisms are further reduced into `movies', i.e.\ finite sequences of the basic cobordisms and the Reidemeister moves on crossing diagrams.
 A list of `movie moves' is given which relate isotopic cobordisms, such that any two movies of isotopic cobordisms are related by a finite sequence of these movie moves.

-The movie moves (with the enumeration I shall refer to) are illustrated on pages 1221 and 1222 of Jacobsson's paper \cite{jacobsson:cob}.
+The movie moves (with the enumeration we shall refer to) are illustrated on pages 1221 and 1222 of Jacobsson's paper \cite{jacobsson:cob}.
+To avoid confusion, we should note that numberings in the literature vary and that the moves 9, 10 and 12 of Jacobsson are moves 11, 15 and 13, respectively, under Bar-Natan's more widely used numbering \cite{barnatan:cob}.

 In the construction of invariants of link cobordisms for combinatorial Khovanov homology, there is a lot of work required in checking invariance under the moves.
 However, in the case of symplectic Khovanov homology, invariance under most of the movie moves is immediate, since they compare isotopic isotopies of links and hence induce the same maps on $\skh $.
-It is possibly that a more intrinsically geometric definition of the maps induced by cap/cup cobordisms would deal with the remaining moves.
+It is possible that a more intrinsically geometric definition of the maps induced by cap/cup cobordisms would deal with the remaining moves.
 An alternative definition of the maps induced by cobordisms was recently given by Rezazadegan \cite{reza:quilts}.
 However, it defines the maps induced by cap/cup cobordisms in essentially the same manner.

-We now prove invariance under those movie moves, for which it is not immediatly obvious by the above comments.
+We now prove invariance under those movie moves, for which invariance is not immediately obvious by the above.

-As a warm-up, there is movie move 9, also known as the ``castration move'', which relates the cobordism in Figure~\ref{fig:movie9} to the trivial one.
+As a warm-up, there is movie move 9, which relates the cobordism in Figure~\ref{fig:movie9} to the trivial one.
 This is realised by a stabilisation map.
 Hence, by definition of the canonical isomorphisms, it gives the identity map.

 Moves 10 and 12 are more interesting.
 They are illustrated in Figures~\ref{fig:movie1012} as sequences of bridge diagrams with thicker lines marking the saddle cobordism still to be performed.
 These lines are removed once the cobordism is performed.
 The cobordisms should be read from top to bottom in each column.